mike522-byte/finance-analytic/README.md

 # Dashboard for US market

-too lazy browsing from tabs to tabs and decide to grab all numbers needed in one application.
+too lazy browsing from tabs to tabs and decide to grab all numbers in one application.

 ## US macroeconomics